jepsen-io/jepsen/doc/db.md

         (c/exec :rm :-rf dir)))))
 ```

-We're using `jepsen.control/su` to become root (via sudo) while we remove the
-etcd directory.
-Then we use `jepsen.control/exec` to run a shell command: rm
+We use `jepsen.control/exec` to run a shell command: rm
 -rf.
 Jepsen automatically binds `exec` to operate on the `node` being set up
 during `db/setup!`, but we can connect to arbitrary nodes if we need to.
 Note
 that `exec` can take any mixture of strings, numbers, keywords--it'll convert